volojs/volo/commands/add/doc.md

 For the directory in which add is run, it will look for the following to know where to install:

+* Looks for a volo.baseDir package.json property.
-* Looks for a package.json file and if there is an volo.baseUrl defined in it.
+* Looks for a volo.baseUrl package.json property. (legacy property)
-* Looks for a package.json file and if there is an amd.baseUrl defined in it.
+* Looks for a amd.baseUrl package.json property (legacy property)
 * Looks for a **js** directory
 * Looks for a **scripts** directory